strangelove-ventures/poa/INTEGRATION.md

 ### Slashing - Genesis Params

 When setting up your network genesis, it is important to consider setting slash infractions to 0%.
+Setting downtime is more reasonable to diminish their weight in the network.

 ```json
 app_state.slashing.params.slash_fraction_double_sign